aisystant/docs/docs/en/systems-thinking-introduction/types-of-systems-system-of-interest-supersystem-creation-systems-and-others/complete-the-modeling-exercise-4-5-system-of-interest-and-our-system.md

 ---
 title: "Complete the Modeling Exercise: 4.5.
-System of Interest and "Our System""
+System of Interest and \"Our System\""
 order: 18
 ---